The Coping Toolbox, a Child Psych Podcast

 About the Hosts

 Dr. Laila Din Osmun, C.Psych. is a registered Clinical Child Psychologist who completed a Doctor of Philosophy (Ph.D.) degree in Clinical Developmental Psychology at York University (Toronto, Ontario) in 2012.
 She has co-authored several publications in the areas of pediatric pain, parent-child relationships (e.g. caregiver emotional availability) and infant emotion regulation.
-She has experience working in a variety of settings including children’s mental health centres (e.g. Thistletown Regional Centre, Reach Out Centre for Kids and Mothercraft - Breaking the Cycle), university clinics (e.g. York University Psychology Clinic) and children’s hospitals (e.g. Holland Bloorview Kids Rehabilitation Hospital) in Toronto, Ontario.
-In addition, she completed a pre-doctoral internship in Clinical Child Psychology at the Children’s Hospital of Eastern Ontario (CHEO) in Ottawa, Ontario.
-She currently works in private practice at Centrepointe Professional Services in Ottawa.
-She is passionate about parent-child mental health and working with children, teens and families.
+Dr. Laila works in private practice in Ottawa, and she is a co-founder of Rideauview Clinic.

 Dr. Jennifer Vriend, C.Psych. is a registered Clinical Child Psychologist who completed a Doctor of Philosophy (Ph.D.) in Clinical Psychology at Dalhousie University (Halifax, Nova Scotia) in 2012.
-She completed her pre-doctoral internship in Clinical Child Psychology at the Children’s Hospital of Eastern Ontario (CHEO) in Ottawa, Ontario.
-Dr. Jenn co-authored several publications in areas including Sleep, ADHD, Autism, Perfectionism, and Body Image.
-She has worked in various hospitals, including CHEO (Ottawa), Hotel Dieu Hospital (Kingston), the IWK Health Centre (Halifax), and Bradley Hospital (Providence, Rhode Island).
 Dr. Jenn works in private practice in Ottawa, and she is a co-owner of Queensview Professional Services.
-She is passionate about working with children and youth.
-She enjoys working with the media as well as giving community presentations on various topics, including anxiety, sleep, resilience, and parenting strategies.

 Copyright 2021 All rights reserved.